 Yes, Virginia, You Can Still Get Personal Loans with Bad Credit

 Personal loans for bad credit might not be the same as a visit from Santa Claus, but getting a loan could make the difference between a happy Christmas and a disappointing one.
-A recent article in Reviewjournal.com provided some practical advice for getting loans even when you have bad credit.
+A recent article in Reviewjournal.com provided some practical advice for getting personal loans even when you have bad credit.
 The article recommends several appealing ways to get financing when you need cash.

 Personal Loans for Bad Credit Are Available if You Research the Options Carefully

 Some of the available options in today’s economy for getting bad credit personal loans include borrowing from family or friends, requesting a loan from a peer-to-peer lender, joining a credit union, using your home’s equity and getting a secured loan by using other available assets as collateral.
 Here’s how these options work:

 - Borrowing from Friends or Family